anuragpeshne/httpj/README.md

 # httpj
-http server in clojure from scratch
+HTTP server in Clojure from scratch

+This is a live, incomplete project.
+Progress can be tracked [here](https://trello.com/b/wAJJ79cc/httpj).

-This project is WIP, it will implement a working HTTP server from TCP sockets.
-It will also try to reach 10k simultaneous user limit.
+Plan is to implement HTTP server using sockets in Clojure and reach 10k simultaneous user limit.
-Using Clojure.